Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 8.4 If you get goods or services within the reverse charge categories from someone who is not based in the UK

 If you get goods and services or both that fall into a category specified for domestic reverse charge purposes, from non-UK taxable persons located outside the UK, the domestic reverse charge will not apply.
-But if you then supply those goods you’ll find guidance in section 7, paragraph 8.2, section 9 and section 11.
+But if you then supply those goods or services you’ll find guidance in section 7, paragraph 8.2, section 9 and section 11.

 8.5 Completion of your VAT Return